fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `double_click_publishers`: Report dimensions to include in the sync.
 The `date` dimension is mandatory for all the report types.
 	- Service `google_analytics`: The report dimensions to include into a sync.
 The `date` dimension is mandatory for all the report types.
 	- Service `google_display_and_video_360`: The report dimensions (filters) to include into a sync.
 The dimension names are provided in the API format.
 This is a required parameter when `config_method` is set to `CREATE_NEW`.
+- `distributed_connector_cluster_size` (String) Field usage depends on `service` value:
+	- Service `cosmos`: Specifies the total number of connectors in the Distributed Connector Cluster running in parallel.
 - `domain` (String) Field usage depends on `service` value:
 	- Service `kustomer`: Domain is the beginning of your kustomer URL going before .kustomerapp.com, e.g. for yourcompany.kustomerapp.com the domain name is yourcompany
 	- Service `okta`: Your Okta domain.